-14 See Aitel, et al., fn.
+13 See Aitel, et al., fn.
 3.

-15 For an excellent treatment of this concept, see Timothy Thomas, "Russia's Reflexive Control Theory and the Military," Journal of Slavic Military Studies (2004): 237-256.
+14 For an excellent treatment of this concept, see Timothy Thomas, "Russia's Reflexive Control Theory and the Military," Journal of Slavic Military Studies (2004): 237-256.

-16 Diane Chotikul, The Soviet Theory of Reflexive Control in Historical and Psychocultural Perspective: A Preliminary Study (Monterey: Naval Postgraduate School, July 1986), 13.
+15 Diane Chotikul, The Soviet Theory of Reflexive Control in Historical and Psychocultural Perspective: A Preliminary Study (Monterey: Naval Postgraduate School, July 1986), 13.

-Aleksandr Starunskiy.17 Chinese thinking appears to focus more on personal relationships and individuals and on remaking the international order in Beijing's favor rather than outright destruction.18 Many Chinese scholars have felt the need to develop a Chinese-specific theory of information warfare.
-The resulting theories draw heavily on Chinese military art, theories, and doctrine.19 Some Chinese information warfare terminology echoes that of Russian thinking, like "military deception," but many other terms go in a different direction than Russia's notions of reflexive control.20
+official Aleksandr Starunskiy.16 Chinese thinking appears to focus more on personal relationships and individuals and on remaking the international order in Beijing's favor rather than outright destruction.17 Many Chinese scholars have felt the need to develop a Chinese-specific theory of information warfare.
+The resulting theories draw heavily on Chinese military art, theories, and doctrine.18 Some Chinese information warfare terminology echoes that of Russian thinking, like "military deception," but many other terms go in a different direction than Russia's notions of reflexive control.19

 Domestically, Russia has primarily relied on traditional political propaganda, control of mass media, and targeted repression, arrest, or assassination of identified political opponents to achieve social control, in contrast to China's more extensive technical interventions on the Internet and social media-and the extensive use of facial recognition and access to smartphones to supplement traditional, local party surveillance.
-Under the stress of the war in Ukraine, the Russian government has ramped up control over the Internet and social media providers as well as political repression based on surveillance of social media.21 https://warontherocks.com/2020/08/peering-into-the-future-of-sino-russian-cyber-security-cooperation/.
+Under the stress of the war in Ukraine, the Russian government has ramped up control over the Internet and social media providers as well as political repression based on surveillance of social media.20 https://newlinesmag.com/argument/in-russias-information-war-a-new-field-of-study-gains-traction/.